Shaqtin' a Fool

+Format

+Shaqtin' highlights humorous and uncommon basketball plays that have occurred during NBA games in the past week.
+O'Neal is the host and presenter, while the other analysts in studio react and provide commentary.
+Most often, those have been fellow Inside regulars Ernie Johnson, Kenny Smith, and Charles Barkley, but other Inside hosts have also participated, including Chris Webber, Grant Hill, Steve Smith, Kevin Garnett and Matt Winer.
+Since 2018, the Shaqtin franchise has been led by Turner Sports producer Michael Kaplan.

-The segment regularly features NBA players and also includes, but is not limited to, coaches, referees, fans, mascots, and other arena employees.
+The segment regularly features NBA players and also includes, but is not limited to, coaches, referees, fans, mascots, other arena employees, and sometimes the hosts themselves.
 Sometimes they also air clips from other international basketball leagues.
 On special occasions, the segment features plays which had occurred during the past, including several entire "retro" editions.
 Each episode tends to have four entries (five until 2018) from the past week, with each entry typically involving a single play (although there are some times where a collection of similar bad plays, such as travels and air ball free throws, are highlighted).
 Multiple plays may include the same player, and a single play may highlight more than one player.
+Clips are usually followed by a montage of exaggerated visual gags and added sound effects, usually with the players in focus being rotoscoped and composited into additional comic environments, and often reaction shots of the coaches.
+NBA finals plays are not included, due to series ended to conference finals.

 There is a special award given to certain players, called the "Shaqtin Golden Ticket," which is lifetime immunity from being included in the segment.
 Since its debut in 2015, four players have been awarded with the award.
 Those include: current Cleveland Cavaliers power forward Larry Nance Jr. (2015 winner), current free agent small and power forward P. J. Tucker (2016 winner, although he was featured on an episode during the 2018–19 season), 2-time Shaqtin' MVP, 3-time NBA Champion, and current NBL center JaVale McGee (after his long feud with O'Neal escalated in early 2017, see more in "Shaq's feud with JaVale McGee" section), and current Philadelphia 76ers center Joel Embiid (2018 winner, although he did appear in an episode in the 2022–23 season).

 At the conclusion of the NBA postseason, a Shaqtin' a Fool special airs on NBA TV.
 During the special, O'Neal is joined by Ro Parrish and Dennis Scott, and the top Shaqtin' a Fool plays of the season are shown.
 On the 2013 special, 34 plays were shown to honor O'Neal's jersey retirement of No. 34 during his tenure with the Los Angeles Lakers.
 On the 2014 special, only 20 plays were shown.
 For the 2015 special, the number of plays increased to 30.
 Since the beginning of the 2013–14 NBA season, fans are able to tweet suggestions for Shaqtin' a Fool.